-This zone represents the area at which Merchants and Providers can still make a profit, but it is not significant enough to meet their ideal standards.
-The boundaries of the Gray Zone are different for every Merchant or Provider depending on a variety of different factors, but typically a Merchant or Provider does not want to sell at a price within this zone.
+This zone represents the area at which Merchants and Service Providers can Market, Advertise or List their products or services and still make a profit, but it is not significant enough to meet their ideal standards.
+The boundaries of the Gray Zone are different for every Merchant or Service Provider depending on a variety of different factors, but typically a Merchant or Provider does not want to advertise a price/bid within this zone.

-This zone represents the area at which Merchants or Providers sell at a price based on true competition.
-This is where pricing parameters take control and selling price is reflective of how those parameters adjust the price when engaged against a price to beat by a Shopper.
-The outer boundaries for this zone are different for each Merchant or Provider, but every Merchant or Provider is happy to sell at a price within this zone.
+This zone represents the area at which Merchants or Service Providers sell at a price/discount/bid based on true competition.
+This is where pricing/discounting/bidding parameters take control and selling price/discount/bid is reflective of how those parameters adjust the price/discount/bid when engaged against a price/discount/bid to beat.
+The outer boundaries for this zone are different for each Merchant or Service Provider, but every Merchant or Service Provider is happy to price/bid within this zone.

-This zone represents the area at which a Merchant or Provider sells at a price exceeding their Optimized Price.
-Usually this is their listed or advertised price.
+This zone represents the area at which a Merchant or Service Provider prices/discounts/bids exceeding their Optimized Price/discount/Bid.
+Usually this is their listed or advertised price/discount/bid.
 Profits are maximized.
-Merchants and Providers can usually sell at this price when there is no competition.
-The beauty of Price Setter is that Merchants and Providers can continue to advertise at this price, and still be able to sell in the Optimized Zone when true demand presents itself.
+Merchants and Service Providers can usually offer this price/discount/bid when there is no competition.
+The beauty of Price Setter Platform is that Merchants and Service Providers can continue to Market and Advertise at this price, and still be able to price/discount/bid in the Optimized Zone when true demand presents itself.

-Competitor Price is always variable and will depend on what price the Shopper finds to engage the Merchant or Provider.
-Competitor price has a direct correlation with the Optimization Zone.
-In other words, when the competitor’s price is high, the high end of the Optimization Zone will increase positively.
+Competitor Price/discount/Bid is always variable and will depend on what price/discount/bid a user finds to engage the Merchant or Service Provider.
+Competitor price/discount/bid has a direct correlation with the Optimization Zone.
+In other words, when the competitor’s price/discount/bid is high, the high end of the Optimization Zone will increase positively.
 When it is low, it will decrease.
 It will have no effect on the lower boundary of the Optimization Zone.

 Pricing Parameters For Real Estate Agents